Why Buy stock in Aerpio Pharmaceuticals, Inc. (ARPO)?

 Aerpio Pharmaceuticals, Inc. (NASDAQ:ARPO) trade information

-Sporting 0.75% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Oct 20 when the ARPO stock price touched $1.4217 or saw a rise of 5.75%.
-Year-to-date, Aerpio Pharmaceuticals, Inc. shares have moved 114.92%, while the 5-day performance has seen it change -1.47%.
-Over the past 30 days, the shares of Aerpio Pharmaceuticals, Inc. (NASDAQ:ARPO) have changed -11.84%.
+Despite being -4.48% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Oct 20 when the ARPO stock price touched $1.4217 or saw a rise of 9.97%.
+Year-to-date, Aerpio Pharmaceuticals, Inc. shares have moved 105.29%, while the 5-day performance has seen it change -5.88%.
+Over the past 30 days, the shares of Aerpio Pharmaceuticals, Inc. (NASDAQ:ARPO) have changed -9.22%.
 Short interest in the company has seen 1.47 Million shares shorted with days to cover at 0.72.

 Aerpio Pharmaceuticals, Inc. (ARPO) estimates and forecasts